haggqvist459/ubiquitous-doodle/README.md

 ### Admin Page:
 ## Create Form
-- [ ] Re-work cuisine and type, move away from enum to join tables
+- [x] Re-work cuisine and type, move away from enum to join tables
-  - [ ] backend functionality to fetch the main_ingredients and cuisines
+  - [x] backend functionality to fetch the main_ingredients and cuisines
-- [ ] Replace dropdowns with buttons for multple choice
+- [x] Replace dropdowns with buttons for multple choice
-- [ ] Re-work inserts into db
+- [x] Re-work inserts into db
-- [ ] look into as unkown on insert db query
+- [x] look into as unkown on insert db query

-## Add / Update / Remove filter options
+- [x] Persist filters in Redux

+## Edit Form
+- [ ] Edit, remove & Add for metadata
+- [ ] Edit, Remove & Add features for ingredients
-- [ ] Add form for editing these filter options
+- [ ] Edit, Remove & Add features for instructions
+- [ ] Delete entire recipe

+## Filters
+- [ ] Edit existing filter text
-- [ ] Add form for creation of new filters
+- [ ] Add new filters
+- [ ] Remove filters
-- [ ] Delete functionality
+ - [ ] Cascade into join table

 ## Auth:
 - [x] Move auth from AdminLayout to backend